-The Buddah priest wants the Daughter of the Daimyo to become a priest at the Forbidden Garden.
-The Daimyo thinks, if he was in Europe, that his daughter should decide on her own, but he...
+The Buddhist priest wants the Daughter of the Daimyo to become a priestess at the Forbidden Garden.
+The Daimyo thinks if he were in Europe that his daughter should decide on her own, but he...

-The Buddah priest wants the Daughter of the Daimyo to become a priest at the Forbidden Garden.
-The Daimyo thinks, if he was in Europe, that his daughter should decide on her own, but he is denuciated and has to comit harakiri.
-She meets Olaf, a European officer, falls in love and marries him but after a few months he has to return to Europe.
-She gave birth to a child and is waiting for him, while he marries in Europe.
-When he comes back to Japan 4 years later, he is accompained by his European wife...Written by
+The Buddhist priest wants the Daughter of the Daimyo to become a priestess at the Forbidden Garden.
+The Daimyo thinks if he were in Europe that his daughter should decide on her own, but he is denunciated and has to commit harakiri.
+She meets Olaf, a European officer, falls in love and marries him, but after a few months he has to return to Europe.
+She gives birth to a child and is waiting for him, while he marries in Europe.
+When he comes back to Japan 4 years later, he is accompanied by his European wife...Written by

 Stephan Eichenberg <email@example.com>

 2 of 5 people found this review helpful.